primawan-nugroho/F1-viz/README.md

 # F1-viz

-Formula 1 data visualization for race and qualification simple stastical analysis.
+Formula 1 data visualization for race and qualification simple statistical data analysis.

 Data taken from `fastf1`, processed using `pandas`, and visualize using `seaborn`.